Graduate Assistantships and Fellowships

 Thank you for your interest in the Graduate Assistantship positions at St. John’s University.

-• Students who are currently enrolled in a graduate program at St. John's University can apply via the Handshake app chiclet found in the St. John's Signon dashboard.
+- Students who are currently enrolled in a graduate program at St. John's University should apply to each individual position via the Handshake app chiclet found in the St. John's Signon dashboard.

-• New students with a stjohns.edu email address can register online
+- New students with a stjohns.edu email address can register for Handshake online.

 Graduate Assistantships and Doctoral Fellows Forms